 The macro BLEND_ALGEBRA_STOP terminates execution of the INIT or PROC phase immediately and returns to the calling plugin.

-The structure of a Blend Program function is the same, only the word ALGEBRA in all macros must be changed to PROGRAM, here and below.
+The structure of a Blend Program function is the same, only the word ALGEBRA in all macros must be changed to PROGRAM.
 The following macros can be used in the INIT phase:

 COLORSPACE_RGB COLORSPACE_YUV COLORSPACE_HSV |